 Gravity Extenders Benefit Utility Installations

-Designing and installing retaining walls for residential, commercial developments involve many key considerations, including the installation of behind-the-wall services.
-It has progressively become more common for contractors and engineers to refrain from choosing geogrid wall solutions projects with utilities and structures behind the blocks.
-That’s because industry experts know that it’s easier and faster to install and access utilities and piping behind gravity retaining walls, especially thanks to gravity extenders.
+Designing and installing retaining walls for residential or commercial developments involve many key considerations, including the installation of behind-the-wall services.
+It has progressively become more common for wall designers, contractors, and engineers to refrain from choosing geogrid wall solutions projects with utilities and structures behind the blocks.
+That’s because industry experts know that it’s easier and faster to install and access utilities and piping behind gravity retaining walls, especially with the help of gravity extenders.

 Replace Geogrid Designs with Gravity Retaining Wall Extenders